 A-level results day – a day you’ve been working towards for at least two years, but probably been thinking about for a lot longer.
 Maybe you’ve got the results you expected and are off to the University you planned doing the course you wanted.
 Congratulations – you don’t need to read the rest – go off and enjoy your day!
 But what about those of you who didn’t?
 What about those of you who are sat here without the grades you wanted?
 Or even have no idea what you want to do with your life, and no idea what course to do.
 Or even what to do if you fail A levels altogether?
 This post is for you.
 A-Level results day was one of the worst of my life.
 I got much lower grades than I expected-I effectively failed the second year and the first year’s grades carried me through.
 I was too embarrassed to even call my parents.
 I felt I had let them down.
 I knew if I had applied myself I was capable of more, but I had gotten bored during the second year and had done no way near enough work.
 I even slept through one of my exams as I knew I couldn’t do it, and you weren’t allowed to leave early.
 I’m not proud of this – I’m just telling you how it is!

 It’s not the end of the world

 I guess what I’m trying to say is that no matter how bad things seem now, it’s honestly not the end of the world.
 There will still be amazing career and job opportunities out there for you, and some of the most amazing entrepreneurs in the world struggled at school or even ended up with no qualifications!
 If you are still adamant that university is for you, check out the UCAS website and see what’s available through clearing.
 Perhaps your college or school has a careers adviser – arrange an appointment with them.
 If you didn’t get the grades you needed for a specific course – would resits be an option and you just defer a year?
 There might be access courses you can do which will bridge the gap and help you get on to the course you want as well.
 A lot of mature learners take this route after all.

 I cannot believe A-level results day was 15 years ago for me!
 It was a bad day at the time but I look back now and smile.
 The path I have taken wasn’t what I had planned or expected, but would I change it?
 Would I go back in time and do the work and revise more and get better grades?
 Not for a second!
 The people I have in my life are almost entirely people I’ve met through jobs I’ve had over the years.
-I even got my cats through a lady at a job I had.
+I even got my cats through a lady at a job I had at the time.
 I’m the person I am today because of the journey I’ve had.
 My life is far from perfect, and yes there are some things I’d change if I could, but I wouldn’t change the journey I’ve had.
 I wouldn’t choose a degree and student debt over my friends (and my cats), no way!
 There’s also no guarantees that A-Levels (and a degree) guarantee you a high income in your career so don’t go in to them looking to make lots of money!